-- Photographing or duplicating the tasks (each attempt or action will be legally prosecuted and may result in claims for damages of up to 100,000 euros)
+- Photographing or duplicating the exercises (each attempt or action will be legally prosecuted and may result in claims for damages of up to 100,000 euros)

 REQUIRED DOCUMENTS FOR THE TEST DAY

 Please ensure that the following materials are at the workplace before beginning the test.
 During the test you are not allowed to remove materials (e.g. paper, food) from the workplace or add new materials.
 No materials other than those allowed are allowed at your workstation.

 - Valid original official photo identification (e.g. passport, ID card) which you must present during the identity check (no student ID, club membership cards, bank cards, copies/scans of IDs, etc.) – if you do not present a valid official photo identification, you may be excluded from the test.
 This could also happen subsequently to the test.

 - Note paper: Have about 10 sheets of blank DIN A4 paper ready for notes.
 This amount is sufficient for notes.

 - an “old school” calculator (not the calculator function on a cell phone, PC or similar).
 Above all, this may not be internet-capable.
 Exception: No calculator may be used with the TM-WISO.

 In the following you will find an overview of the technical requirements for proctoring tests.
 The testing is exclusively web-based.
 You do not need to download any other software.

 Important: You are responsible for the functionality of the technical equipment.
 In case of technical problems, we will review each individual case.

 - You will need either a desktop PC or a laptop to take the test with Proctoring.
 Usually, it is not possible to take the test with a tablet or mobile phone.